 San Francisco Loch Ness Monster

-Golden Gate Park has been the site of various kinds of hauntings over the years, but nowhere is more haunted than Stow Lake.
+Golden Gate Park has been the site of various hauntings over the years, but no place is more haunted than Stow Lake.
 According to the San Francisco Chronicle, in 1908 a young man spotted a "thin tall figure" by the lake.
 "It was wet and it seemed to shine," he said.
 "It was barefoot, I didn't notice the face.
 I was frightened and anxious to leave."
 Since then, hundreds of people have reported similar sightings.

 Golden Gate Park refugee camp

-Following the earthquake of 1906, which killed some 3,000 people and displaced 400,000 more in San Francisco, the park served as a temporary refuge for an estimated 40,000 people.
-Refugees camped throughout the park, and some even built log cabins during their stay as the city tried to rebuild.
+Following the San Francisco earthquake of 1906, which killed some 3,000 people and displaced 400,000 more, the park served as a temporary refuge for an estimated 40,000 people.
+Refugees camped throughout the park, and some even built log cabins during their stay as the city struggledto rebuild.

 Prayer Book Cross

 Dedicated in 1894, the Prayer Book Cross commemorates Sir Francis Drake's landing at nearby Drake's Bay, where he used the Book of Common Prayer for the first time in the United States.
-Standing 57 feet high, the Celtic cross is mostly hidden, nestled behind Rainbow Falls and along John F. Kennedy Drive.
-(The cross's location next to a waterfall ostensibly named for gay rights is a fun little factoid to note).
+Standing 57 feet high, the partially obscured Celtic cross is nestled behind Rainbow Falls and along John F. Kennedy Drive.

-6. The remains of 1101 California St. at Lloyd Lake
+6. The Remains of 1101 California Street at Lloyd Lake

 1101 California St.

-Looming above the blue-green waters of Lloyd Lake is an elegant pillared structure that's a bittersweet piece of San Francisco history.
-The structure is the portico of Alban Nelson Towne's 1101 California St., Nob Hill house, which was almost completely devastated in the 1906 earthquake.
-Today, the portico — the last remains of the house — is a structure known as "Portals to the Past" that presents a solemn window into grandeur that once was.
+Looming over the blue-green waters of Lloyd Lake is an elegant, pillared structure that's a bittersweet piece of San Francisco lore.
+A portico is all that remains of Alban Nelson Towne's grand Nob Hill house at 1101 California Street.
+It was just about completely devastated in the 1906 earthquake.
+Today, the portico is known as "Portals to the Past" and presents a solemn window into the old-world grandeur of San Francisco.

 7. The water flowing uphill at Gravity Hill

-As you head towards the ocean at the end of Golden Gate Park, you might see a peculiar site.
+At the end of Golden Gate Park - as you head towards the ocean - you may come upon a peculiar sight.
 Located next to a pine tree is what appears to be a stream of greenish water... flowing upwards.
-It's an optical illusion known as a gravity hill, an odd little phenomenon where the slope of the stream against the nearby path makes it seem like the water is moving towards the sky.
+This optical illusion is known as a Gravity Hill, an odd phenomenon where the slope of the stream against the nearby path makes it appear that the water is moving towards the sky.

 Golden Gate Park's carousel was built by the Herschell-Spillman Company and installed in 1914.
 It later appeared as one of the premier sites at the 1939 World's Fair on Treasure Island.
-The carousel's gorgeous design makes it a destination for all kinds of children and children at heart.
+The carousel's elaborate design makes it a destination for all kinds of children and children-at-heart.

 searching for buried treasure in Golden Gate Park

-In 1982, the author Byron Preiss published a book called The Secret that told of 12 ceramic casques buried in parks around the US, each containing precious jewels collectively worth around $10,000.
-Since then, many have tried to solve the labyrinthine riddles laid out by the book — but few have been successful.
-Only two have been found in the 40-odd years since the book's publications, yet most believe that there is definitely a casque hidden somewhere in San Francisco.
+In 1982, the author Byron Preiss published a book called The Secret that told of 12 ceramic casques buried in parks around the US.
+And each was purported to contain precious jewels collectively worth as much as $10,000.
+Since then, many have tried to solve the labyrinthine riddles laid out in the book — but few have been successful.
+In the 40-odd years since the book's publication, only two have been uncovered.
+However, most believe that there's definitely a casque hidden somewhere in San Francisco.

-According to the book, the casques were planted by the Fair People — a race of nature-dwelling creatures whose existence is threatened by humans.
-In the story, they flee the Old World for the New World and leave a series of casques containing their precious "wonderstones," and they promise that if humans find all the casques, they will reveal themselves to us all.
-Will they creep out of the park's faery doors or walk out of the lake?
-Time will tell... but in the meantime, the mysteries of Golden Gate Park live on.
+According to The Secret, the casques were planted by the Fair People — a race of nature-dwelling creatures whose existence is threatened by humans.
+In the story, they flee the Old World for the New World and leave a series of casques containing their precious "wonderstones."
+They vow that if humans find all the casques, they'll reveal themselves to the world.
+Will the Fair People creep out of the park's faery doors or rise out of the lake?
+Time will tell... but in the meanwhile, the mysteries of Golden Gate Park live on.